d-smith/api-gw-active-active/edge/README.md

 * It looks like you cannot delete an edge function that has been replicated via a trigger association with a distro.
 * Environment variables are not supported for lambda edge functions
+* Original implementation used request and request-promise-native for the http calls, but just this dependency pulled in 55 libraries and made the zip file larger than the lamda edge limit.